ausaccessfed/shibboleth-idp-installer/installation.md

 * Install all required dependencies via `yum` (`git`, `ansible`, `mariadb`, `apache` etc).
 With the previous step in mind, bootstrap will always use the latest versions of these packages.

 * Create self signed keys for Apache.
-These are just for the initial testing of your IdP and will be replaced when we later customise the Shibboleth IdP.
+These are for initial testing of the IdP and are replaced when further customising the Shibboleth IdP.

 * Install Apache.

 * Install Jetty with Shibboleth IdP.
 Jetty runs on port `8080` and creates the Shibboleth IdP web app context `/idp`.
-Apache is configured to serve this address as `443` through a reverse proxy.
-Jetty also allows direct access to port `8443` for ECP.
+Apache configuration serves this on port `443` through a reverse proxy.
+Jetty also listens on port `8443` to support ECP.

 * Install a MariaDB instance.
 A database is created (name: `idp_db`, user: `idp_admin`) with [these schemas](https://github.com/ausaccessfed/shibboleth-idp-installer/tree/master/templates/db) populated.